PaddlePaddle/PaddleX/docs/practical_tutorials/ts_anomaly_detection.en.md

 For more parameters, please refer to the [Time Series Anomaly Detection Pipeline Usage Tutorial](../pipeline_usage/tutorials/time_series_pipelines/time_series_anomaly_detection.en.md)

-1. Additionally, PaddleX's time series anomaly detection pipeline also offers a service-oriented deployment method, detailed as follows:
+1. Additionally, PaddleX's time series anomaly detection pipeline also offers a serving deployment method, detailed as follows:

-Service-Oriented Deployment: This is a common deployment form in actual production environments.
+Serving Deployment: This is a common deployment form in actual production environments.
 By encapsulating the inference functionality as services, clients can access these services through network requests to obtain inference results.
-PaddleX supports users in achieving service-oriented deployment of pipelines at low cost.
-For detailed instructions on service-oriented deployment, please refer to the [PaddleX Service-Oriented Deployment Guide](../pipeline_deploy/serving.en.md).
+PaddleX supports users in achieving serving deployment of pipelines at low cost.
+For detailed instructions on serving deployment, please refer to the [PaddleX Serving Deployment Guide](../pipeline_deploy/serving.en.md).
 You can choose the appropriate method to deploy your model pipeline based on your needs, and proceed with subsequent AI application integration.